VitaliKustOff/Vimax/README.md

 # Philosophy

-Vimax is **not** another automation framework.
+Vimax is not another automation framework.

-It is a universal runtime for real-world tasks.
+It is a platform for executing real-world tasks through natural conversation.

-The conversation is the interface.
+Conversation becomes the interface.

+Intent becomes the input.

-The workflow is the execution model.
+Workflows become the execution model.

-Modules provide domain knowledge.
+Modules provide domain expertise.

 Policies guarantee safety.